About Language Pathways

 Listening

-Listening is still your top priority even at the advanced level, however, you should be consuming content intended for native speakers almost exclusively.
+Listening is still your top priority even at the advanced level; however, you should consume content intended for native speakers almost exclusively.
 If you’re still using dual subtitles when watching shows, it’s time to get rid of them.
 You should be relying minimally on your native language at this point, only using it to occasionally look up new words or difficult grammar.
 Anything in German with audio is a listening resource, so it’s up to you to decide what resources are most relevant for you and suitable for your abilities.

 Reading